Frequently Asked Questions (FAQs)

 Yes, there will be mile markers for each mile of the Half Marathon, 5k & 10k.

-The race will be professionally timed and results will be emailed and posted online no later than Monday, May 27th.
-The results will also be available at the post-race celebration.
+The race will be professionally timed and results will be emailed and posted online no later than Monday following the race.
+The results will also be available at the post-race celebration at the finish line!

 There are a total of 5 events:

-- Women’s Expo & Packet Pickup – Friday, May 24th
+- Packet Pickup – Friday, May 22nd at Princess Athletic

 You must complete the course in 4 hours (finish line will remain open for four hours).
 We will have a course sweep and you must make the 3rd aid station (midway point, 6.5 miles) by the two-hour mark (11:00 am) in order to continue.

 The terrain is a broad mix of trails, paved pathways, and sidewalks.
 The trail component is not what we in Bend would call “hard core” trails.
 Mostly wide, hard-packed dirt and paved trails.

 Yes!
 New this year are custom medals for all 5K and 10K finishers.
 Half-marathon finishers receive a special custom-made Happy Girls necklace!